 Mid-High Budget Range and Mid-Quality

-This budget goes from about $750-$2000, in some cases and includes vendors like Pottery Barn, Restoration Hardware, Crate and Barrel, etc. In this category you will probably find s-springs in lower gauges (in this case lower is better) and better quality foams.
+This budget cost of accent chairs goes from about $750-$2000, in some cases and includes vendors like Pottery Barn, Restoration Hardware, Crate and Barrel, etc. In this category you will probably find s-springs in lower gauges (in this case lower is better) and better quality foams.
 You might also find some that have luxury materials like down.
 You will definitely find better quality fabrics and the option to upgrade to performance fabrics, like Sunbrella or Crypton.
 Chairs in this group will probably have plywood construction, but it will be of higher quality than the composite type woods used in the “budget-budget” group.

 What does this mean?
-This means you will probably have a chair that looks good for 2-3 years and that will “last” 5-7.
+This means you will probably have an accent chair that looks good for 2-3 years and that will “last” 5-7.
 It also means that you might be able to re-upholster it once.
 I have actually had an s-spring loveseat re-upholstered for a client, but only after I did a thorough assessment of the piece.

 The real difference here is that some of the goods in this category can have huge differences in quality and a piece may be so unique and fashionable that it’s worth it to you to pay more than $1000 for a shorter-term investment.
 So, I do specify goods in this category.
 Especially for slipper chairs and side chairs.
 I work with several companies with which I have wholesale accounts that sell “fashion” furniture in this quality bracket.
 The same conditions above must still be met.
 I really like for my clients to understand the level of quality they can expect from their furniture.